neillturner/kitchen-ansible/provisioner_options.md

 kerberos_conf_file | | Path of krb5.conf file using in Windows support
 library_plugins_path | library | Ansible repo library plugins directory
 lookup_plugins_path | lookup_plugins | Ansible repo `lookup_plugins` directory
+max_retries | 1 | maximum number of retry attempts of converge command
 modules_path | | Ansible repo manifests directory
 no_proxy | nil | List of URLs or IPs that should be excluded from proxying playbook | default.yml | Playbook for `ansible-playbook` to run